timtnleeProject/vuejs-clipper/README.md

 #### use vuejs-clipper soruce

+> Not Recommanded, through this way you need to make sure your project' sass and sass-loader version is supported

 You are using `vuejs-clipper` directly with your build process(webpack etc).

 So make sure you have css loader, ex: `sass-loader` if you haven't installed :

+> vuejs-clipper@4 only support `sass` (not `node-sass`) for this approach

 ```bash
 npm install -D sass-loader sass